katrinleinweber/Git-for-bio-scientists/README.md

 > - works very well for text, semi-well for images
 > - gives you control over, and knowledge plus proof of, file changes
+> - gratis backup & cheap syncing (at least for text & small image files, but not a replacement!)

 #### Cultural